Download a motion

 Note: The filename in the URL is customizable for /motion/file/ and /motion/animation/ endpoints.
 You can use any filename you want (e.g., motion.fbx, walking-animation.glb).
 The /motion/bundle/ endpoint requires the fixed filename character.glb or character.fbx.

 Retargeting: When you download a motion with a specific character ID, retargeting happens automatically—the motion is adapted to work with that character's skeleton and proportions.
+This applies to FBX, GLB, and BVH character-animated exports (the Unitree G1 CSV format does not include model meshes, so retargeting is not applicable).

 Step 2: Download the motion file